DaveSkender/Stock.Indicators/README.md

 Yes.
 The documentation site is a GitHub Pages site here: [https://daveskender.github.io/Stock.Indicators](https://daveskender.github.io/Stock.Indicators).
 It is automatically generated from the README.md files in this repository, so you can navigate from the above Indicators links too.

-**More questions?**  Contact us through the NuGet [Contact Owners](https://www.nuget.org/packages/Skender.Stock.Indicators) method (preferred) or [submit an Issue](https://github.com/DaveSkender/Stock.Indicators/issues) with your question if it is publicly relevant.
+**More questions?**  Contact us through the NuGet [Contact Owners](https://www.nuget.org/packages/Skender.Stock.Indicators) method or [submit an Issue](https://github.com/DaveSkender/Stock.Indicators/issues) with your question if it is publicly relevant.

 ## Contributing